-The information aims to provide an overview of the known requirements of the Affordable Care Act.
+This information provides an overview of the known requirements of the Affordable Care Act.
 However, PowerSchool is not providing tax/legal advice or details for handling specific individual cases.
 Refer to the IRS documentation (www.irs.gov) for complete details and consult with your legal counsel for advice on compliance with the Patient Protection and Affordable Care Act.

 What does my organization need to do?

-PowerSchool clients who have substitutes or other part-time employees that average more than 30 hours per week or 130 hours per month and are not offered affordable healthcare need to:
+PowerSchool clients who have substitutes or other part-time employees who average more than 30 hours per week or 130 hours per month and are not offered affordable healthcare need to:

 The Importance of Identifying Full-Time Employees